Save Dreamland Campaign

 So much has happened over the past few years that it is impossible to summarise it here without it becoming out of date almost immediately.
 Please visit the News page to catch up on events.
 But most importantly, we need you to join the Campaign and support us.

-The Campaign is already speaking on behalf of more than 13,000 people who want to see Dreamland and the Scenic Railway survive.
+The Campaign is already supported by more than 13,000 people who want to see Dreamland and the Scenic Railway survive.
 These range from local residents and businesses of Margate to local, national and international organisations such as the Margate Civic Society, Isle of Thanet Hotel and Guest House Association, European Coaster Club, Roller Coaster Club of Great Britain and SAVE Britain's Heritage.
 Find out what some of our members are saying by clicking here.

 Other Links